Merrimac

 Merrimac was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Merrimac's population was found to be more linguistically diverse than most local markets, with 17.3% speaking a language other than English at home.
-Born overseas, 32.0% of Merrimac residents were born abroad.
-Christianity was the predominant religion in Merrimac, comprising 47.3% of its population.
+Merrimac's population was found to be more linguistically diverse than most local markets, with 17.3% speaking a language other than English at home as of the latest data available in 2021.
+Regarding birthplace, 32.0% of Merrimac residents were born overseas.
+Christianity is the dominant religion, comprising 47.3% of people living in Merrimac.

 Frequently Asked Questions - Diversity